You are located in service: RWTHmoodle

 Kurzinformation

-The Book resource allows you to have main chapters and subchapters, but it goes no deeper.
+The book resource allows you to have main chapters and subchapters, but it goes no deeper.
 In other words, sub chapters cannot have their own sub chapters, as the module is intended to be a simple resource for teachers and students.

 Previously created websites can be imported directly into a book.
 Books can be printed as a whole or chapter by chapter.